 It’s cold out.
 Like really cold.
 Our temperatures today are reaching -40 with windchill.
 So what should we do when it’s freezing cold outside?
 A winter STEM activity of course!
 In particular we decided to test the effect of salt on ice.
 Our results were interesting and resulted in some pretty significant findings.
 Something we love in our STEM activities.

-A few years ago our government started mixing salt into the gravel they put on our roads.
+A few years ago our government started mixing road salt into the gravel they put on our roads.
 We all knew immediately because we had white salt build up on our cars and the floor of the garage.
 But why is salting our roads a good thing?
 Even if it does nasty things to our cars?

 We set out to see what exactly salt does to ice and the environment around the reaction.